harzav/Bioreactor_Image_Analysis/README.md

 ![testmetrics](image-1.png)
 *Figure 3*

  The model's architecture is designed by Aritz Lizoain Cotanda<sup>1</sup> and implemented for segmentation of dark matter particle signals among background noise.
-The model's architecture is detailed below in *Figure 4* (image derived for corresponding GitHub<sup>2</sup>):
+The model's architecture is detailed below in *Figure 4* (image derived from the corresponding GitHub<sup>2</sup>):

 ![image.png](attachment:image.png)
 *Figure 4*